wahern/autoguess/README.md

 but often autoconf is impractical or inconvenient either for the developer or at build-time.

+All the other files in this repository are principally for regression testing. ```ag_check_cc.m4``` is suitable for inclusion in autoconf-based projects if desired, and includes various compiler feature tests not included with autoconf.

 ### Selecting APIs

 There are two optional defines: